…Why PPC marketers are pretty clueless about the future of digital marketing.

 But most importantly, we have to use our common sense more than ever.
 As things are evolving so fast, there is no time for the status quo.

-Thanks again to all the speakers and special shout out the staff for making this event possible.
+Thanks again to all the speakers and a special shout-out to the staff for making this event possible.
 The app to interact with the speaker was great.
-Following these events allow us at Clicktrust to be on top of what’s going on and try to find answers to help our clients and partners to overcome the hurdles about their digital marketing journey in a world in constant evolution.
+Following these events allow us at Clicktrust to be on top of what’s going on and try to find answers to help our clients and partners to overcome the hurdles in their digital marketing journey in a world in constant evolution.

 Recevez nos divagations directement dans votre boîte de réception